nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 `habits`; tasks that you can complete within a day or as defined by your `interval`.

 **Intervals** <br>
-An `interval` is user-defined.
-It is for `habits` that will occur periodically, saving you the hassle of keying in individual `habits` every time it occurs.
-It is also the window period for you to complete a `habit`.
+An `interval` is the number of days between a habit.
+It is for habits that will occur periodically, saving you the hassle of keying in individual habits every time it occurs.
+It is also the window period for you to complete a habit.
 Here are three things to note:
-1. `interval` is not allowed to extend longer than your `goal` time frame. <br>
+1. `interval` is not allowed to extend longer than your goal time frame. <br>
-To explain with an example, a goal that starts and ends within a month is _not_ to have a`habit` with an `interval` longer than 30 days, otherwise it should've been a one-off `habit`!
+To explain with an example, a goal that starts and ends within a month is _not_ to have a habit with an interval longer than 30 days, otherwise it should've been a one-off habit!
-2. One-off `habits` (hey, an oxymoron!) are habits that do not repeat. <br>
+2. `One-off habits` (hey, an oxymoron!) are habits that do not repeat. <br>
 This is achieved by setting the `interval` as `0`, rather than any positive integer.
 3. _Ha(ppy)Bit_ does not allow for an `interval` to be shorter than 1 day. <br>
-This if for those who are planning to do a habit more than once a day.
+This is for those who are planning to do a habit more than once a day.
 You may consider having multiple recurring habits instead.

 ### 2.2 Icons